 Based on your results, you should try to study and learn in a casual setting with soft furnishings.
+I Read the fo ollowing recommendations and select the ones you think would work best for you.

+recommendations and select the ones you think would work best for you.
+During Instruction or Activities If you can't avoid formal seating, sit on the floor while leaning against a wall.
+Working on Assignments or Independent Tasks Sit on comfortable, soft seating or try reading while reclining on a bed or cushions.
+Use a laptop or other mobile device instead of a desktop computer.
+Preparing for Tests or Presentations Avoid sitting on a straight-backed chair and working at a desk or table.
+Early in the Late in the Day Day Time of Day Research has proven that success in learning can be affected by the time of day in which you study.
+You have a moderate preference for learning early in the day.
+You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.
+Recommendations Based on your results, you should try to do your most challenging learning early in the day.
 Read the following recommendations and select the ones you think would work best for you.

-If you can't avoid formal seating, sit on the floor while leaning against a wall.

-- Sit on comfortable, soft seating or try reading while reclining on a bed or cushions. - Use a laptop or other mobile device instead of a desktop computer.

-Avoid sitting on a straight-backed chair and working at a desk or table.

-Time of Day

-Research has proven that success in learning can be affected by the time of day in which you study.

-You have no strong preference for learning at a particular time of day.
-You are able to study and work equally well at any time, regardless of whether it is early or late.
-Because you have no strong preference, you do not need to follow any specific recommendations.

-According to your results, you do not need any recommendations for this preference.
+During Instruction or Activities Schedule your most difficult learning and creative tasks for early in the day.